Quantum Pseudorandom Scramblers: Parallel Kac's Walk

 \section{Parallel Kac's Walk}

-In this section, we will introduce the parallel Kac's walk on a unit sphere.
-The motivation to design a parallel version of Kac's walk is that quantum computers are capable of implementing exponentially many steps of Kac's walk within one iteration, involving only polynomially many gates.
+In this section, we design a \emph{parallel version} of the standard Kac's walk on $\SR^{n}$~\cite{PS17} and demonstrate that it mixes exponentially faster with respect to the metrics of our interest.
 We assume $n=2m$ for some $m\in\N$ throughout this section.